Tehreem112/Customer-Shopping-Trend/README.md

 # Customer-Shopping-Trend

-Create Customer Shopping dashboard using Power BI to analyze customer purchasing behaviour.
+Create a Customer Shopping dashboard using Power BI to analyze customer purchasing behaviour.
 Identify valuable insights to support data-driven decision-making in the retail sector.

 ## Dashboard